madetech/learn/core-skills/react/functional-and-class.md

 # React - Functional and Class Components

-An Engineer with this core skill should be able to write components as either class based or functional components and understand what is and isn't possible with each type of component.
+An Engineer with this core skill should be able to write components as either class based or functional components and decide what is best suited for their use case.

 This involves being able to identify which type an existing component is, along with being able to write both types, with props, state and lifecycle hooks.